PEMapModder/PocketMine-Plugins/README.md

 ```

 A collection of Gamecrafter's plugins for `Alpha_1.4` and `Alpha_1.5`.
 Please note that not all the plugins here may be
 released on the PocketMine plugin repository.
-If you want to help out, take a look at `CONTRIBUTING.md` before doing so.
+If you want to help out, please take a look at `CONTRIBUTING.md` before doing
+so.

 ###Plugins:
 |Name|Version|Submitted|